hackerb9/vt340test/README.md

   * When quantizing colors (reducing the color palette to 16) using ImageMagick, it may help to specify `-depth 4` so ImageMagick doesn't allocate two colors that are functionally identical.

+  * OPEN QUESTION: How does one convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?

+  * Note: [lsix](https://github.com/hackerb9/lsix) splits the montage
+    into rows to reduce waiting when there are more than 21 images to show.
+However, each montage has separate color map, which means the previous row's colors will get messed up.
+I'm not sure there's a good solution for this other than to force a fixed palette (would grayscale be a good idea?).

 ### VT340 Screen Resolution